When comparing Mazatlan vs Puerto Vallarta, which do you go for?

 It’s easier to get to and is more trusted when it comes to safety and security.
 Heck, why not book both?

-Feeling adventurous?
+Are you feeling adventurous or inspired yet?
 See this guide to some of the other safe places in Mexico you could visit during your stay.

 📌 Like this article?
 Pin it…